CompOmics/compomics.github.io/reporter/_posts/2016-04-01-releasenotes.md

 ---

+**Changes in Reporter 0.3.1 (April 1.
+2016):**

+* BUG FIX: Fixed bugs in the modification type for "Dimethylation of peptide N-term 2H(4)" and "Dimethylation of peptide N-term".

+* LIBRARY UPDATE: Updated PeptideShaker to version 1.9.1.
+* LIBRARY UPDATE: Updated utilities to version 4.5.8.

+---

 **Changes in Reporter 0.3.0 (March 16.
 2016):**

 * FEATURE IMPROVEMENT: Improved the display of the quantification values in the protein table.